sakinahali/Flight-Delay-Tableau-Project/README.md

 # Questions asked
 * Number of flights in each state
 * How many airlines were diverted and canceled?
-* Departure delay of airlines over state and Airline.
+* Departure delay of airlines over state and airline.